 Often, modern developers don’t design new apartments with linen closets, so you are on your own to figure out where to store your towels and other bath necessities.
 Kitchens can come with a woeful amount of storage space, as well.
 Here are some tips to maximize the space that you have in these rooms.

 People have begun to roll up bath towels as a way for them to take up less room.
-They also look stylish and geometric when the rolled towels are stacked.
+They also look stylish and geometric when the rolled towels are stacked; SFGate gives some tips on how to do it right.
 You can take this look even further by storing them behind a door in a large-pocket shoe organizer.
 These organizers can fit a pair of shoes in each pocket and are available in several colors.
 While you’re at it, you can use it to store other bathroom essentials such as bath tissue and toiletries.

 You can keep your shower organized with caddies and suction-cup hooks, but if you have a shower/bath combination, you can avoid those and use this ingenious shower-curtain liner inside your fabric curtain and keep your toiletries organized and out of sight.

 You can treat the inside of your kitchen cabinets like the back of your doors by hanging measuring cups, utensils, and spices inside them.
 Additionally, there is usually a lot of wasted vertical space in there, so investing in sturdy interior-cabinet shelving doubles your space and keeps your dishes safe.

 There is nothing that says that you need to keep all of your small appliances on the kitchen counter.
 Toasters, food processors, blenders, and stand mixers can all live in a cabinet while they wait until you beckon for them again.
 Save your counter space for the items that you use daily.
 So, store that Instant Pot under the counter until your next use.